sebhtml/novigrad/README.md

 Usually, neural networks like LLMs use the forward-backward algorithm during training, and a forward pass during inference.
 In 2022, Prof. Geoffrey Hinton invented the [forward-forward algorithm](https://arxiv.org/abs/2212.13345).
 His work is the inspiration for Novigrad.
-With Novigrad  ("New Town"), a forward pass is all you need for both training and inference.
+With Novigrad  ("New Town"), a forward pass is all you need, for both training and inference.

 In AI, LLMs do their training once with a lot of data.
-Once this is done, they are deem ready for inference.
+Once this is done, they are deemed ready for inference.
 At this point, they no longer learn.
 They look like they remember memories from the past.
 But that's simply because we provide them with a context buffer of things of the past in an auto-regressive way.
 LLMs remember the things that they saw during training.
-But they don't do it during inference.
+But they don't really do it during inference.

-A true neural machine can train and do inference, always.
+A true neural machine should do training and do inference, always.
 There is no difference between those activities.
 Both training and inference are just simulating the future.

 Novigrad is a system that compiles a neural network model to neural instructions.
 These neural instructions are the basis of neural machines.

 There is no backward pass.
 A forward pass is all you need.
-The computing machinery required to do the things that usually occur during the backward pass are simply baked in the generated neural machine.
+To achieve the goal, the computing machinery required to do the things that usually occur during the backward pass is simply baked in the generated neural machine.
+A consequence of this is that resulting neural networks have the computing machinery for training and inference.
+Animal brains are probably like that.

-It aims to be a minimalist neural network framework written in Rust.
+Novigrad aims to be a minimalist neural network framework written in Rust.

 # Project goals